-Please be aware-all assignments are submitted to TurnItIn.
-Students caught plagiarizing on any assignment in this class will be reported to the Dean of Students, forfeit the writing requirement credit for the class, and receive a zero for the assignment.
+Please be aware-all assignments are submitted to Turnitin, a plagiarism detection program.
+Students caught plagiarizing on any assignment in this class will be reported to the Dean of Student s, forfeit the writing requirement credit for the class, and receive a zero for the assignment.